-LABEL DESCRIPTION End Address This field displays the end of the multicast address range.
-Delete To delete the profile(s) and all the accompanying rules, select the profile(s) that you want to remove in the Delete Profile column, then click the Delete button.
-To delete a rule(s) from a profile, select the rule(s) that you want to remove in the Delete Rule column, then click the Delete button.
+LABEL DESCRIPTION Delete To delete the profile(s) and all the accompanying rules, select the profile(s) you want to remove in the Delete Profile column, then click the Delete butt To delete a rule(s) from a profile, select the rule(s) that you want to remove in the Delete Rule column, then click the Delete button.
 Cancel Click Cancel to clear the Delete Profile/Delete Rule check boxes.